Sujalnichat18/Front-End-Dev_sujal/currency converter(QuickConvert)/README.md

 4. Click the "Convert" button to get the conversion result.
 5. Use the "Reset" button to clear inputs.

-## API Information
-The app fetches exchange rates from `https://api.exchangerate-api.com/v4/latest/{currency}`.
-Ensure that the API key is valid before use.

 ## Credits
 - **Developer:** [Sujal Nichat](https://www.linkedin.com/in/sujal-nichat-1811sn/)